-- h.
-Respondent will maintain policies that do not allow dealers any discretion to set the contract rate subject to the non-objection of the Fair Lending Director and the DOJ. - i.
-Respondent will maintain general compliance management systems reasonably designed to assure compliance with all relevant Federal consumer financial laws, including the ECOA.
-This will include Respondent sending regular notices to all dealers explaining the ECOA, stating Respondent's expectation with respect to ECOA compliance, and articulating the dealer's obligation to price retail installment contracts in a non-discriminatory manner. - j.
+h.
+Respondent will maintain policies that do not allow dealers any discretion to set the contract rate subject to the non-objection of the Fair Lending Director and the DOJ.

+- Respondent will maintain general compliance management systems reasonably designed to assure compliance with all relevant federal consumer financial laws, including the ECOA.
+This will include Respondent sending annual notices to all dealers explaining the ECOA, stating Respondent's expectation with respect to ECOA compliance, and articulating the dealer's obligation to price retail installment contracts in a non-discriminatory manner. - j.
 Respondent will not have to review or remunerate for prohibited basis disparities in dealer markup resulting from Dealer Discretion in setting the contract rate, because there is no such discretion.
 Respondent will not have to maintain a compliance management system to monitor dealer exceptions because dealers do not have such discretion.

-Role of the Compliance Committee
+Role of the Board of Directors

-- 27. The Compliance Committee must review all submissions (including plans, reports, programs, policies, and procedures) required by this Consent Order prior to submission to the Fair Lending Director and the DOJ. - 28.
-Although this Consent Order requires Respondent to submit certain documents for review or non-objection by the Fair Lending Director and the DOJ, the Board will have the ultimate responsibility for proper and sound oversight of Respondent and for ensuring that Respondent complies with Federal consumer financial law and this Consent Order. - 29.
-In each instance that this Consent Order requires the Compliance Committee to ensure adherence to, or perform certain obligations of Respondent, the Compliance Committee must: - a.
-Authorize and adopt whatever actions are necessary for Respondent to fully comply with the Consent Order; - Require timely reporting by management to the Board on the status of compliance obligations; and - c.
-Require timely and appropriate corrective action to remedy any failure to comply with Board directives related to this Section.
+- 26. The Compliance Committee must review all submissions (including plans, reports, programs, policies, and procedures) required by this Consent Order prior to submission to the Fair Lending Director and the DOJ. - 27.
+Although this Consent Order requires Respondent to submit certain documents for review or non-objection by the Fair Lending Director and the DOJ, the Board will have the ultimate responsibility for proper and sound oversight of Respondent and for ensuring that Respondent complies with federal consumer financial law and this Consent Order. - 28.
+In each instance in this Consent Order that requires the Board or Compliance Committee to ensure adherence to, or perform certain obligations of Respondent, the Board or Compliance Committee must: